aphp/spark-etl/README.md

 The build is minified and the filenames include the hashes.<br />

-Then run `node server.js table.csv attributes.csv`, the server will serve the bundle and listen on port `8080`.<br />
+Then run `node server.js tables.csv attributes.csv`, the server will serve the bundle and listen on port `8080`.<br />
-`table.csv` and `attributes.csv` are given by APHP as data schema definition
+`tables.csv` and `attributes.csv` are given by APHP as data schema definition.

+### Docker

+Because the server needs 2 csv files: tables definition and attributes definition, we need to mount a volume with thoe files on disk.
+- Build the docker image: docker build -t dataiku/datadef .
+- Run the image (change the exposed port if needed): `docker run -p 8080:8080 -v ${local-tables-csv}:/mnt/tables.csv -v ${local-attributes-csv}:/mnt/attributes.csv -d dataiku/datadef` where `${local-tables-csv}` and `${local-attributes-csv}` are path to the local csv files.